FadlyHidayat2651/Vietnam-Incubation-Program/Lab 4 - Evaluation Metrics/README.md

 In this lab, you will perform the tasks of a few different personae in the **AI Governance Lifecycle**.
 You were a **Prompt Engineer**, in Lab 1, developing a high quality prompts.
 Now you will explore roles in the broader **AI Development Team** as you learn to manage and deploy a "model".
 Model is in quotes, as in this case, we refer to the combination a prompt (template) and the Large Language Model it uses - through the lens of an AI Use case and monitor its behavior at each stage of its lifecycle.

 > Notes:
-> - This lab assumes that you have completed the previous lab, [Lab 1](../lab1-lifeycle-governance/).
-We will reuse the prompt that you have created there.
 > - The data sets that are used for evaluation and payload monitoring are located in the [data](./data/) folder of this repo.
 > - If you encounter some technical issues while working on the labs, please refer to this [troubleshooting document](https://github.ibm.com/client-engineering-watsonxai/watsonx.governance-bootcamp/blob/main/troubleshooting-tips.md).
 Feel free to add to it as well.
 > - At least some of the instructions below are kept deliberately vague.
 The intent here is to encourage you to become familiar with the relevant user interfaces, and that includes sometimes having to search for the right place and ways to navigate there.